 Holcut History, Family Crest & Coats of Arms

-The Anglo-Saxon name Holcut comes from when the family resided in the area of Holdgate in Hereford.
-Holgate was also listed as a township in the suburbs of York at one time.
+The Anglo-Saxon name Holcut comes from when the family resided in Holdgate, a parish, in the union of Ludlow, hundred of Munslow, in Shropshire.

 Early Origins of the Holcut family